Enjoy browsing, but unless otherwise noted, these houses are private property and closed to the public.

 In 1933, Mies was the last director of the faltering Bauhaus at the request of his colleague and competitor Walter Gropius.
 Nazi political pressure forced him to close the school.
 He left Germany reluctantly in 1937 for a job heading the Department of Architecture of the newly- established Illinois Institute of Technology in Chicago.
 He designed many buildings on the campus.
 Crown Hall, containing the School of Architecture, is widely regarded as the very definition of Miesian architecture.
 In 1944, he became an American citizen.
 His many significant US projects include the residential towers of 860-880 Lake Shore Drive, the Chicago Federal Center complex, the Farnsworth House, Crown Hall, and the Seagram Building in New York City.

-Along with Walter Gropius and Le Corbusier, he is one of the masters of Modern architecture, credited with the sayings "less is more" and "God is in the details."
+Along with Walter Gropius and Le Corbusier, he is considered one of the masters of Modern architecture.
+Mies is credited with the sayings "less is more" and "God is in the details."
 In 1913, Mies married Adele Auguste (Ada) Bruhn.
 They separated in 1918, after having three daughters: Dorothea (1914-2008), an actress and dancer who was known as Georgia; Marianne (1915-2003); and Waltraut (1917-1959), who was a research scholar and curator at the Art Institute of Chicago.

 In 1925 Mies began a relationship with designer Lilly Reich that ended when he moved to the United States; from 1940 until his death, artist Lora Marx (1900-1989) was his girlfriend though they never lived together.
 Marianne's son Dirk Lohan studied under and later worked for Mies.